 Welcome to Commuter Student Life at Emmanuel College!
 Our goal is to ensure that the unique needs of commuter students are met.
 Offices and departments across campus offer several services and opportunities with this goal in mind.

+Just because you don't live on campus, doesn't mean Emmanuel can't feel like home!
 Time on campus isn't all classes and meetings; you may want to find somewhere to hang out and relax outside of the commuter lounge.

 You have full access to all campus spaces, including the common area of our new residence hall.
 The Jean Yawkey Center (JYC), is your living room on campus, and home to the Commuter Lounge, dining hall, and plenty of places to hang out.
 There are study lounges located in the Wilkens Science Center on each floor, and you can always find a spot in the Cardinal Cushing Library.

 All commuters have access to fitness facilities on campus (Jean Yawkey Center, New Residence Hall and St. Joseph's Hall Basement) and to Roberto Clemente Field.
 To access any fitness center on campus, simply check in with the front desk of each building and leave your Emmanuel ID with the staff while you work out.

 We also offer spin classes, weekly Zumba classes with the Zumba Club, weekly yoga with the Yoga Club, and access to the COF Intramurals program.
 Our New Residence Hall also has a dance studio, and we offer open gymnasium hours in the Jean Yawkey Center every day.
 If you want to work out in between classes, you can utilize locker room facilities in the JYC to freshen up!

 Fenway Cash is like a debit card, but funds are loaded onto your EC ID card.
 FC can be used at all campus dining facilities, local vendors, as well as our vending machines and the Bookstore